cparnin/appsec-sentinel/README.md

 **Q: How is this different from other security scanners?**

-A: **Cross-file attack chain detection** - we trace vulnerabilities across multiple files and languages using AST analysis, not just single-file pattern matching.
-Plus automated threat modeling (STRIDE), AI-powered fixes, and zero-config SBOM generation.
+A: **Cross-file attack chain detection** - we trace vulnerabilities across multiple files and languages using AST analysis and graph traversal, not just single-file pattern matching.
+Plus automated threat modeling (STRIDE), optional LLM-generated fixes, and zero-config SBOM generation.

 **Q: What does automated threat modeling do?**